 The notes I wrote and read from for this episode: Leadership means changing beliefs and goals.
 If you're doing anything else, you're following and perpetuating the system that created the results.
 Greater efficiency, recycling, reusing, etc are following, just accelerating, unless you change the goals.
 Are you clearly and overwhelmingly opposing growth and externalizing costs?
 If not, you're polluting.
 My most important goal is not efficiency.
 It will come if I achieve my goal.
 I talk a lot about how growth and externalizing costs produce pollution.
 My goal is not to reduce population and take responsibility.
 They will come if I achieve my goal.
 My goal is to change the beliefs that cause the behavior that produces the results.
 If you lower the population but keep the beliefs, we'll get back here.
 If we change our beliefs, the change will come.
 Only if we change our beliefs will change come.
 "Be fruitful and multiply" and "you have dominion" and "growth is good" and "a rising tide lifts all boats" . . . these are the causes of environmental problems.
 And one more, beneath them all: "acting in harmony with nature is a burden or chore."
 Change that one belief to "It's a joy, delicious, community, and connection" will change everything in time.
 Absent that change, any other change will revert, unless it changes that in some way.
 Nobody is doing it so I am.
 Whether I am succeeding or not I don't know, but I consider it the most important goal, now that the science is clear.

 Here is the text I read from for this post, but I would just listen to the recording.
 My environmental role models Why my role models?
 Because people keep saying what I do is inaccessible.
 That it's too much or extreme.
 That they need to balance.
 Well everyone believes they're balanced.
 I have to balance too.
 My difference is that I keep moving toward my values.
 Instead of letting Americans, the most polluting people in history, be my comparison, I find new role models.
 It's community.
 Once you start polluting less, actually putting effort in, not just straws or the latest trendy thing, but based on your passion, you'll find role models and keep doing more to live by your values because you'll like it.
 Bea Johnson Author of Zero Waste Home, which I read and recommend as well as 4 TEDx talks Family of four, less than a load per year My response to everyone who knee-jerk responds, "Oh, you don't have kids.
 If you had kids then you'd understand."
 Well, she has two kids and avoiding garbage brings them together, as it will everyone who tries instead of claiming helplessness.
 Her book on zero-waste living led me to find new waste to get rid of, including cutting down on mailings.
 Emailing and calling places to remove me from their lists is satisfying and returns control.
 Her TEDx talk on why we should recycle less is the first big public statement I know of to avoid recycling as much as possible in favor of not polluting, since recycling is polluting unnecessarily.
 Of course all living requires polluting, but recycling is closer to full waster than to benign.
 Her clean home and family camaraderie inspire me.
 She's been a guest on this podcast and we email periodically.
-Kris De Berger His site called Low Tech magazine inspires simple living minimizing relying on fossil fuels.
+Kris De Decker His sites, Low Tech Magazine and No Tech Magazine, inspires simple living minimizing relying on fossil fuels.
 He shows what is possible, especially what we used to do, often easily, that we then replaced with fossil fuels, like how to move 100 ton blocks of stone, growing plants before greenhouses, and many fun things we've traded for a sedentary, polluting lifestyle.
 You know how it took decades for people to realize building roads created traffic, not relieved it?
 He finds similar patterns, like how our push for energy security is making us less secure and increasing efficiency often leads to greater total waste.
 He does what he talks about.
 For example, he runs a solar-powered server, he installed a shower that uses a fraction of a regular shower.
 He shows a low energy future is possible and desirable.
 I invited him to be on the podcast but haven't heard back.
 Lauren Singer Did a TEDx talk, probably the first I saw of all the people's here so inspired me early She also cites Bea Johnson as a role model She was the first person I'd heard of creating a mason jar of landfill waste per year, which enables me not to compare myself with Americans on my waste, which is meaningless because they are about the most trash producing in history She went to NYU and students of mine knew her or were connected.
 I forget the details.
 I invited her as a guest, but we haven't finished coordinating She started a store for products that replace disposable stuff.
 I've met a couple employees from the time I cooked for 50 people in Brooklyn North Farms with almost nothing to throw away after Rob Greenfield His YouTube channel is the best source of his work.
 Reminds me of Morgan Spurlock of Supersize Me.
 Rob is nearing the end of a year eating only food he grew or foraged.
 He did a lot of attention-getting stunts to call attention to our culture's waste.
 This project shows a level of maturity that suggests significantly more to come.
 He rides his bike a lot.
 I've considered moving to Orlando to participate, especially when I interviewed Orlando's mayor for this podcast.
 He's been a guest on this podcast and we email periodically.
 David Gardner Host of the GrowthBusters podcast Besides running for office, he's one of the only people I know to promote reducing the population It's his passion.
 He's taking on one of our biggest taboos, or sacred cows, which is also the most necessary change necessary to pull out of our mess.
 It also may be the most misunderstood or overlooked part of our environmental problems.
 People just assume because the population is increasing less -- not decreasing -- that things will work out.
 All relevant signs I know of say we're over the carrying capacity already, making collapse imminent.
 He's been a guest on this podcast and we email periodically.
 I've been on his too.
 My mom and sister For food and gardening

 People littering is creepy, like a tick or other parasite.
 It gets under my skin.
 I don't like it, but if I want to help people stop their parasitical, tick-like behavior, I feel it helps to understand them.
 Leadership rests on empathy, which sometimes means understanding the feelings and motivations of people who do things you consider disgusting or creepy, like buying coffee in disposable cups knowing it pollutes but acting ignorant or like it doesn't.